bmurali1994/bmurali1994.github.io/research/index.md

-- **Hidden Markov model for Speech Recognition** (Fall 2015)
+* **Hidden Markov model for Speech Recognition** (Fall 2015)
- - Built an isolated word recognition system using a Hidden Markov Model for each word and identifying the word based on the highest model likelihood.
+	+ Built an isolated word recognition system using a Hidden Markov Model for each word and identifying the word based on the highest model likelihood.

-- **Initially Labeled Learning in Non-Stationary Environments** (Summer 2015)
+* **Initially Labeled Learning in Non-Stationary Environments** (Summer 2015)
- - Developed an algorithm using an under-sampling approach combined with an ensemble approach to improve the model’s performance in classification of non-stationary data.
+	+ Developed an algorithm using an under-sampling approach combined with an ensemble approach to improve the model’s performance in classification of non-stationary data.

-- **Unsupervised Framework to find spoken terms** (Summer 2014)
+* **Unsupervised Framework to find spoken terms** (Summer 2014)
- - Developed an indexing module by using various clustering algorithms including the BIRCH clustering algorithm to enable searching a spoken query within large spoken audio database.
+	+ Developed an indexing module by using various clustering algorithms including the BIRCH clustering algorithm to enable searching a spoken query within large spoken audio database.

-- Option one
- - Second paragraph

-- Option two
- - Second paragraph